kubernetes/community/contributors/devel/sig-architecture/vendor.md

 - Look at the `go.mod` changes in `k8s.io/kubernetes`.
   Check that the only changes are what the PR claims them to be.
 - Look at the `go.mod` changes in the staging components.
+  Avoid adding new `replace` directives in staging component `go.mod` files.
-  If they are adding new `replace` directives, this is problematic for consumers of those libraries (it means we are pinned to older versions than would be selected by go when our module is used as a library).
+  New `replace` directives are problematic for consumers of those libraries, since it means we are pinned to older versions than would be selected by go when our module is used as a library.
 - Check if there is a tagged release we can vendor instead of a random hash
 - Scan the imported code for things like init() functions
 - Look at the Kubernetes code changes and make sure they are appropriate